 Core Requirements

-Students may use any appropriate courses, unless otherwise stated, to satisfy both core and major requirements.
-With the exception of core requirement IX (Experiential Learning), a course that is used to satisfy one core requirement cannot also be used to satisfy another core requirement.
+Unless otherwise stated, students may use any appropriate courses to satisfy both major/minor and core requirements.
 Special topics courses intended to fulfill core requirements must be approved by the Academic Affairs Committee prior to registration.

 1. Rhetoric

-1. Rhetoric 101 and 102 (unless exempted), and
+1. Rhetoric 101 and 102

 2. Pass either the Rhetoric Proficiency Exam or Rhetoric 200.